 - With our help, you can reach a settlement agreement out of court, saving you time, money, and heartache.
 This can facilitate the divorce process and save you the exorbitant costs of litigation.

 - We can help you ensure fair and safe custody for your child.

 - If you are forced to proceed to trial, we will represent you aggressively and fight for a fair and equitable resolution that protects your property rights and lets you move forward with your life.

 If you are ready to protect your property rights in case of a divorce, then get in touch with us today.
-Fill out our contact for below and we will schedule you for a free consultation with one of our experienced family law and divorce attorneys.
+Fill out our contact for below and we will schedule you for a consultation with one of our experienced family law and divorce attorney.

 Fill out the form below or call (864) 942-0518 to request legal advice and assistance.
 All communication is confidential.